Do you take it as a compliment when people call you a loner or an introvert? Not everyone has a strong desire to be around people all day.

 It’s a very independent job that you can’t really do on your own since you can’t really partner with someone else on writing an article for example.

 Freelance writing is flexible work that can be done anywhere and at any time of the day so long as you can meet your deadlines.
+These reasons make Freelance writing one of the best online jobs for introverts.

 Some writers earn a part-time income while others earn 6-figures freelancing full-time.